Louis-Aime/Milesian-calendar/Year-signature/README.md

 # Key figures of a year
-Demonstrates computations of key figures for a year:
+Demonstrates computations of "key figures" for a year:
 * doomsday: the weekday that is common to fixed key days in the Milesian and Gregorian calendars;
 * gold number: used for Easter computations;
 * Milesian epact: mean moon age the day before (Milesian) new year;